-In such an continuously changing environment, with new joiners, new acquisitions and employees potentially moving among businesses and geographies, the process of onboarding is gaining ground as an enabler of Group corporate culture and engagement.
-In 2022 a global process was designed that will improve and harmonise the new joiner experience for all Camparistas worldwide, regardless of the country in which they are based.
+In such an continuously changing environment, with new joiners, new acquisitions and employees potentially moving among businesses and geographies, the process of onboarding is gaining ground as an enabler of Group

+In 2022 a global process was designed that will improve and harmonise the new joiner experience for all Camparistas worldwide, regardless of the coun-

 The Group wants them feel welcome and included in the company from the very first day, or even before, thanks to preboarding experiences.

-Understanding more about the Group history, brands, values and behaviours will not only support new joiners in setting up for success but also create engagement and bonding with the Group's unique culture, which is our main business driver.
+Understanding more about the Group history, brands, values and behaviours will not only support new joiners in setting up for success but also create engagement and bonding with the Group's unique culture, which is our main

 From preboarding until the first 90 days in Campari Group, the new Camparista will go through a self-led journey into several types of content, with the support from the manager and HR, which will also provide local activities.

 The new process will also facilitate the administrative procedures, allowing online document upload and signature, minimising bureaucratic procedures and freeing up more time for new hire engagement and cultural onboarding.